Maple Sourcing Ltd.

 Samples aren't just for checking if the product is good.
 They can also be a secret weapon in your negotiations.
 If the sample meets your high standards, use it as a starting point to negotiate potential improvements for the final product.
 This demonstrates your commitment to quality and can strengthen your relationship with the supplier.

-Discussing the sample can also pave the way for conversations about product customization, which can lead to negotiations on pricing, order quantities, and other terms.
+Discussing the sample can also pave the way for conversations about customized products from China, which can lead to negotiations on pricing, order quantities, and other terms.
 This approach shows your supplier that you are serious about quality and fosters closer collaboration.

 16. Discuss shipping and logistics